MurdocAV/minesweeper/README.md

 A functional Minesweeper game created with Javascript.
 Created in Enspiral Dev Academy's Foundation curriculm.
-Completed and working.

 15 March 2019: Completed and functional.
 Has a user prompt to allow changing of play area sizes.